Exploring Prophetic Mysteries

 Matthew 24 is not talking about the Church?

-Extreme Dispensationalists as well as most pre-tribulation teachers insist that Matthew 24, in which Jesus describes the Tribulation, His coming in the clouds, and the gathering of His elect from one end of the sky to the other, is not talking to or about the Church or the rapture at all.
+Extreme Dispensationalists as well as most pre-tribulation teachers insist that Matthew 24, in which Jesus describes the Tribulation, His coming in the clouds, and the gathering of His elect from one end of the sky to the other, is not talking to or about the Church or the Rapture at all.
 Yet Jesus is speaking directly to his twelve disciples, who are soon to become the Church, the authors of the New Testament Scriptures written to the Church, as well as the foundation and Apostolic authority of the Church.

 His disciples came to Him privately...
 Matthew 24:3 The Mount of Olive prophecies were not spoken to Israel publicly but privately to the Christ’s disciples, the foundation of the Church.